Buy Now Pay Later Companies in Australia: provider comparisons, how to sign up and tips to manage a BNPL account

 More Buy Now Pay Later options:

-• Humm: two Humm account options - Small Things account has an account limit of $2000 spread over 5 or 10 instalments, while a Big Things account can go up to $30,000 over 6 to 60 months.
+• Humm: The Big Things account can go up to $30,000 over 3 to 72 months.
 Some fees to consider such as an $8 monthly fee when purchases are spread out over 10 or more payments and a $6 late payment fee.
-The Big Things account also has an account establishment fee which ranges from $35-$60 depending on the purchase.
+The Big Things account also has an account establishment fee which ranges from $30-$110, or a $29 repeat purchase fee applies if you've used Humm before.

 • LayBuy: Not to be confused with the old school lay-by, with BNPL LayBuy you can own what you want now and split up the payments across six weeks, interest-free.
 There’s a $10 late fee if a scheduled payment is declined.
 Shop online or in-store.